Hollywood Subway

-The Hollywood Subway, as it is most commonly known, officially the Belmont Tunnel, was a subway tunnel used by the interurban streetcars (the "Red Cars") of the Pacific Electric Railway.
+The Hollywood Subway, as it is most commonly known, officially the Belmont Tunnel, was a streetcar tunnel used by the interurban streetcars (the "Red Cars") of the Pacific Electric Railway from 1925 through 1955.
 It ran from its northwest entrance in today's Westlake district to the Subway Terminal Building, in the Historic Core, the business and commercial center of Los Angeles from around the 1910s through the 1950s.
 The Subway Terminal was one of the Pacific Electric Railway’s two main hubs, the other being the Pacific Electric Building at 6th and Main.
 Numerous lines proceeded from the San Fernando Valley, Glendale, Santa Monica and Hollywood into the tunnel in Westlake and traveled southeast under Crown and Bunker Hill towards the Subway Terminal.

 The two-track tunnel, 1.045 mi long, cut roughly 8 mi off rail travel through some of the most heavily congested areas in the United States.
 At its peak, this tunnel hosted 880 Red Cars per day, and served upwards of 20 million passengers a year.

+Historic-Cultural Monument

 The tunnel's northwest entrance, the shed of what was formerly an electric substation, and the site of the former yard, are just downhill from 299 South Toluca Street, in Westlake.
 Together they form a Los Angeles Historic-Cultural Monument, the Belmont Tunnel / Toluca Substation and Yard.
 The monument site is bounded by 2nd Street and the Beverly Boulevard viaduct to the north, Lucas Avenue to the west, Emerald Street uphill to the south, and Toluca Street to the east.
 Currently, the Belmont Station Apartments stand in front of the tunnel entrance.

 History

 Background

+The Los Angeles Pacific Railroad (one predecessor of the Pacific Electric) owned an 8 mi right of way from the Hill Street Terminal to Vineyard Junction.
+Several announcements were made as early as 1906 that construction would begin on a subway line to Vermont Avenue, though a recession scuttled these plans.

-Early plans for a subway line in Los Angeles included the same alignment as the built tunnel, but continuing further northwest to a point near Bimini Baths and providing connections in Hollywood.
+Other early plans for a subway line in Los Angeles included the same alignment as the built tunnel, but continuing further northwest to a point near Bimini Baths and providing connections in Hollywood.
 A branch would have run to Santa Monica in the west.

-1920s – 1950s
+1920s–1950s

 The monument has a rich history dating back to the early 1920s.
 Responding to the traffic congestion that clogged the streets of downtown, the California Railroad Commission in 1922 issued Order 9928, which commissioned the Pacific Electric company to dig a subway for new trains to bypass downtown's busy streets and highways.
-Plans for the proposed "Hollywood Subway" were drafted as early as February 1924, and ground was broken in May of the same year.
+Plans for the proposed "Hollywood Subway" were drafted as early as February 1924 — the new subway would use about 1/4 mi of the Los Angeles Pacific's 1906 right of way, but with a new route turning to the north.
+Ground was broken in May of the same year.